Here’s a glimpse into our early history.

 Bell’s ultimate goal is to help service users live as independently as possible in the community.

-Bell Socialization Services, Inc. is a private, non-profit 501 (c)(3) organization funded in part by federal, state, and local governments, as well as grants and tax-deductible donations.
+Bell Socialization Services, Inc. is a private 501 (c)(3) organization funded in part by federal, state, and local governments, as well as grants and tax-deductible donations.

 THE STORY OF THE BELL